fbpx

 1. Financial reasons

 Like the aforementioned single mother juggling two jobs simultaneously to make ends meet, many others are doing the same to meet their financial obligations.
-With high inflation, even single post-secondary graduates with far fewer responsibilities need two or more contracts/jobs to live comfortably.
+With high inflation, even single post-secondary graduates with fewer responsibilities need two or more contracts/jobs to live comfortably.
 Between student loans and escalating housing prices, I suspect that many twenty and thirty-somethings may be deciding to join the virtual workforce with the intention of working for more than one organization.

 2. Job uncertainty/instability

 Contract, seasonal, and commission-based work is more common than ever, and remote work is comfortable.
-It’s not surprising that workers have a sense of unease knowing there is an end to their employment.
+It’s unsurprising that workers have a sense of unease knowing there is an end to their employment.
 In this context, it makes sense to simultaneously have two or several contracts as a hedge against one or more positions ending.

 3. Advancements in Technology